Zolotkey/mosyleEnrollment/README.md

 ## setupDEP.sh

 This is what enrolls your Mac into Mosyle.
-You will need to edit the script with the Group Code you are trying to enroll in and the URL your server handles the enrollment.
-These are at lines 12 and 15.
+You will need to edit the script with the Group Code you are trying to enroll in.

 ## setupDEP_check.py